best-practice-and-impact/qa-of-code-guidance/book/data.md

 For variables in tabular datasets, you might document:
 * a short description of what each variable represents
+* the frame of reference of the data
 * variable labels, if categorical
 * valid values or ranges, if numerical
 * representation of missing data